 The Department of Romance Languages and Literatures at Binghamton University is pleased to introduce the distinguished members of its faculty.
-You will find them in their offices during office hours, available by appointment, willing to take a phone call, eager to assist students in the learning process and help identify problems with their individual courses.
-Some are relative newcomers to Binghamton, others have made the university "home" for many years.
+You will find them in their offices during office hours, available by appointment, willing to take a phone call and eager to assist students in the learning process and to help identify problems with their individual courses.
+Some are relative newcomers to Binghamton, others have made the University "home" for many years.

 Julia Johnson | email@example.com | 607-777-2645

 Elizabeth Clarke email@example.com

 Gary Roselle firstname.lastname@example.org

 Maria-Luisa Bracaglia-Kapral | email@example.com |

 Cindy Totolis | email@example.com |